Frequently Asked Questions & Important Information

 Shorts and skirts may not be suitable for some of our landing spots.
 Hiking boots, sneakers, or a comfortable flat shoe are the preferred footwear.
 Heeled shoes and open-toed footwear (sandals) should be avoided.

 The temperature will feel nearly the same up in the balloon as it is on the ground.
-The temperature drops a constant 3.5°F per 1000 feet above sea level.
-Our flights generally take us up 3,000 to 5,000 feet above the ground, so the coldest it would usually get on a normal flight would be about 10-20°F cooler than ground temperature.
+The temperature drops a constant 3.5°F per 1,000 feet above sea level.
+Our flights generally climb to heights of 1,000 to 3,000 feet above the ground, so the coldest it would usually get on a normal flight would be about 10-12°F cooler than ground temperature.

 Absolutely!
 You are encouraged to bring along a camera, digital camera or small video recorder.
 You'll be able to capture beautiful pictures aloft to remember your flight by and to show friends your exciting adventure.
 However, please have a neck or wrist strap, and make sure to bring a padded bag or case to stow your camera in before final landing (not hanging from your neck).
 We cannot be responsible for personal belongings.
 Bring twice as much film/memory as you think you'll need, and then some.
 Many people fill up their memory cards or run out of film in the first few minutes after liftoff!

 We carry bottled water on our flights, and offer to carry refreshments of your own on board as well, if needed.
 There is sometimes enough room per passenger for a small handbag, but anything beyond yourself and a camera is best left on the ground in your locked vehicle, or we will gladly carry it in the balloon chase vehicle so it can be there when we land.